Bay to Breakers: Participants

 Bay to Breakers is one of the most popular footraces in the United States.
-Large numbers of participants walk the route behind the runners, and many dress in costumes, while other wear nothing but shoes, thus lending a party atmosphere to the event.
+Large numbers of participants walk the route behind the runners, and many dress in costumes, while others wear nothing but shoes, thus lending a party atmosphere to the event.
 Participants have developed a number of unique, festive practices for the race.
 One festive tradition is the tortilla toss, during which crowds of runners waiting to cross the start line throw tortillas at one another to pass time (similar to balloon-batting at rock concerts).

 Other oddities are always on the scene, including traditional characters such as Superman, Batman, Wonder Woman, and Spider-Man, as well as other unique characters spawned for the race.
 At least 40 pairs of Blues Brothers participated in the 1985 edition.
 Every year, some runners dressed as salmon run "upstream" from the breakers to the Bay.

 Centipedes

 Bay to Breakers features a special team division called "centipedes".
 Teams of 13 or more runners will travel the full 12k course together linked by a bungee cord, or any other safe mechanism.
 An additional runner, a floater, usually the team captain, is allowed to run along untethered to pace the team or substitute for a drop out runner.
 Despite the novelty, the centipede race is very competitive.
 Bay to Breakers is the official site of the World Centipede Running Championships.
+Official scoring is determined by time and the completion of the entire course by the originally starting members with an exemption for the floater substitute.
+The Bay to Breakers provides special chip bibs for these teams.